 Some of the newer cryptocurrencies, considering the environmental impact of Bitcoin mining and increased costs, have adopted a different way of generating coins.
 Two new methods of mining are called “proof-of-stake” and “proof-of-capacity.”
 The currencies that are mined using these methods consume less electricity and require less expensive computer hardware.

 I have done my homework, explored various options, and even gave some of them a try.
-I recommend these four cryptocurrencies for the ease of mining and low barriers to entry:
+I recommend these two cryptocurrencies for the ease of mining and low barriers to entry:

 All of which can be mined using a computer you may already have.
 However, these currencies are valued far lower than the big players such as Bitcoin and Ether, and while you will be able to mine Monero, BurstCoin, or GridCoin, you will not be able to generate any “serious” amount of money from doing so.
 Your computer can probably perform mining process at a speed of 2 to 8 H/s (H/s stands for hash per second, that is, the number of mathematical puzzles your computer solves in one second); professional miners usually would have to go at the speed of several kH/s (kilohashes per second, that is at least a few thousand times faster than your computer!) in order to be profitable.